hanggrian/IIT-ITM510/assignments/quiz2.md

 > 4. The value variable will contain the average of all the values in the
      numbers array.

-**B**.
-The value variable will contain the lowest value in the numbers array.
+**B.** The value variable will contain the lowest value in the numbers array.

 ## Problem 8